-The Company, through its subsidiaries, provides a wide range of financial and securities services on a global basis and provides credit and transaction services nationally.
-Its Securities and Asset Management businesses include securities underwriting, distribution and trading; merger, acquisition, restructuring, real estate, project finance and other corporate finance advisory activities; asset management; private equity and other principal investment activities; brokerage and research services; the trading of foreign exchange and commodities as well as derivatives on a broad range of asset categories, rates and indices; and securities lending.
-The Company's Credit and Transaction Services businesses include the issuance of the Discover® Card and other proprietary general purpose credit cards, the operation of the Discover/Novus® Network, a proprietary network of merchant and cash access locations, and direct-marketed activities such as the on-line securities services offered by Discover Brokerage Direct, Inc. The Company's services are provided to a large and diversified group of clients and customers, including corporations, governments, financial institutions and individuals.
+The Company, through its subsidiaries, provides a wide range of financial and securities services on a global basis and provides credit services nationally.
+Its Securities and Asset Management businesses include securities underwriting, distribution and trading; merger, acquisition, restructuring, real estate, project finance and other corporate finance advisory activities; asset management; private equity and other principal investment activities; brokerage and research services; the trading of foreign exchange and commodities as well as derivatives on a broad range of asset categories, rates and indices; securities lending and on-line securities services offered by Discover Brokerage Direct, Inc. The Company's Credit Services businesses include the issuance of the Discover Card® and other proprietary general purpose credit cards, and the operation of the Discover/Novus® Network, a proprietary network of merchant and cash access locations.
+The Company's services are provided to a large and diversified group of clients and customers, including corporations, governments, financial institutions and individuals.